-The QA committee reviews recommendations and remediation activities to prioritize any identified system or process improvements ii.
+ii.
 Describe the process to periodically evaluate, as appropriate, the Quality Improvement Strategy.

-The IME reviews the State QIS system no less than annually.
+The IME reviews the overall QIS no less than annually.
 Strategies are continually adapted to establish and sustain better performance through improvements in skills, processes, and products.
-Evaluating progress toward system goals is an ongoing, creative process that has to involves multiple stakeholders in the process.
-System evaluation includes regular review of the QIS due to the dynamic nature of Medicaid policies and regulations, as well as the changing climate of the member and provider communities.
-The QA committee meets on a monthly basis to review quality assurance and review all performance measures.
+Evaluating and sustaining progress toward system goals is an ongoing, creative process that has to involve all stakeholders in the system.
+Improvement requires structures, processes, and a culture that encourage input from members at all levels within the system, sophisticated and thoughtful use of data, open discussions among people with a variety of perspectives, reasonable risk-taking, and a commitment to continuous learning.
+The QIS is often revisited more often due to the dynamic nature of Medicaid policies and regulations, as well as the changing climate of the member and provider communities.